 The compressor must be switched off.
-Make sure that the switch is in position 0 and locate the cable and air hose.
+Make sure that the switch is in position 0 and take out the electrical cable and air hose.

 Remove the valve coverOnly 17" wheel Thia - for instructions on removing the valve cover, see Emergency puncture repair - operation.

-Unscrew the wheel's dust cap and screw in the air hose valve connection to the bottom of the thread on the tyre's air valve.
+Unscrew the tyre's dust cap and screw in the air hose's valve connection to the bottom of the thread on the tyre's air valve.